xavidop/alexa-skill-autodeployer/README.md

 ### Setting up the parameters

-We are going to use the CircleCI API so because of that we will create some parameters to make this process reusable:
+First of all, you have to know that we are going to use the CircleCI API so because of that, we will create some parameters to make this process reusable:

 **NOTE:** If you want to run successfully every ASK CLI command, you have to set up these parameters properly: